WingsDao/wings-light-bridge/README.md

 await bridge.transferManager(dao.address, { from: yourAccount }) // change with your DAO address
 ```

----

-When the forecasting finish you have 45 days to start your project's crowdsale.

----

-## Crowdsale start

 To start crowdsale, complete the following steps.

-### 1. Make a call to method createCustomCrowdsale in DAO contract
+### 3. Make a call to method createCustomCrowdsale in DAO contract

 Make a call to method `DAO.createCustomCrowdsale()`.